Olive garden minestrone soup

 Since 2016, Olive Garden has made their minestrone soup vegan.
 You don’t have to go out to eat to get that delicious soup, you can make it at home!

 We’re not messing around here, folks.
-This classic vegan minestrone soup will knock your socks off.
+This classic vegan minestrone soup will knock your socks off and is perfect for soup season.

 There are so many things to love about a good bowl of soup: how easy it is to make, how you can use up all the veggies in your fridge that are about to go bad, how warm and comforting it is.

-- can be made gluten free with gf noodles
+- it can be made gluten free with gluten-free pasta.

 - Fire roasted tomatoes – These will bring your broth to a whole other level.
 If you can’t find these, regular tomatoes will work fine as well.